lscorcia/table-edits/README.md

 <table>
 ```

-The last cell will not become editable because it does not have the `data-field` attribute.
+The last cell will not become tabledits because it does not have the `data-field` attribute.

 #### Saving Table Data